Behind the turntables at an Open Decks night

 14th December 2022- New Experience Number 29.

-I’d had the chance to feel a bit familiar with all of the kit at home, and thankfully it’s a similar set up at The Crescent.
+I’d had the chance to feel a bit familiar with the kit at home, but I’d never put a set together, and never played to strangers before.

 A set of turntables and mixers used for DJs to play an open decks night